-Graham has served seniors since he was 14 years old.
+One of our community champions this year is Graham Bashford of Castle Keep Retirement Inc. Graham has served seniors since he was 14 years old.
 Knowing the expense of Retirement Homes, Graham founded Castle Keep retirement Inc. in 2012 while also working as a campaign Leader for United Way for the City of Kawartha Lakes.
 Since conception in 2012, Castle Keep now serves seniors with personal care, companionship, housekeeping and home maintenance all over the Kawartha’s.
 The company now has over 35 Team members and has been recognized as Most Innovative Business, New Business of the Year, Customer Service Excellence, Hospitality Excellence, and more recently Employer of the Year 2017.

 Graham has shown his support through many United Way initiatives including a United Way workplace Campaign, working as a former Board member and now as one of our Community Champions.
 We are looking forward to working with Graham for many years to come.